 I like to think outside of the box for table runners, napkin rings, and other accessories when creating my tablescapes.
 It’s less expensive and so much more unique.

 For this year’s Thanksgiving tablescape, I layered two different colors of burlap for the table runner.
 I used fall ribbon to tie around the napkins that I folded into pockets.
 Then, I cut the toothpicks on leaf cupcake toppers to make them smaller and inserted them into the ribbon.

 I also found a bag of pine cones in a fall decor box and stuck give thanks cupcake toppers in them.
 The burlap, ribbon, and cupcake toppers were purchased from Hobby Lobby a few years ago.
 (My local Hobby Lobby had all of these items in stock a few days ago.)

 5. Mix and Match

 Don’t be afraid to mix and match!
 You don’t need to have all of the same plates in order to set a beautiful table.
-Napkins, place mats and dishes can all be mixed and matched.
+Napkins, placemats, and dishes can all be mixed and matched.
 I do it all of the time.
-If fact, when I realized in only had 9 leaf place mats I pulled out some old turkey place mats that I bought when my kids were little.
+In fact, when I realized it only had 9 leaf placemats, I pulled out some old turkey placemats that I bought when my kids were little.
 (See #6)

 It’s okay to mix seasonal items with your everyday items.
 I love shopping at Home Goods because they always have great seasonal salad plates for $3 or $4 each.
 I can never find more than 4 or 6, but I buy them anyway because I know I will be able to mix them in with what I already have.
-Hobby Lobby and Pier 1 are also great places to buy seasonal salad plates when they are on sale or on clearance.
+Hobby Lobby and Pier 1 are also great places to buy seasonal salad plates.
+I wait until they are on sale or on clearance.

 I hope these tips will help you create an amazing Thanksgiving tablescape!
 It’s your turn.
 Please share your ideas and family traditions in the comments below.